API Protection Policies

 You can filter and/or group rules using the Filter () icon and Group By drop-down.

-Policy management in Traceable follows a hierarchical structure, enabling or disabling policies at both environment-level and granular levels.
+Policy management in Traceable follows a hierarchical structure, turning policies on or off at both environment-level and granular levels.
 You can manage the components within the API Protection policy tab at the following levels:

 API Protection Policy Management

 • Environment Level — You can select the environment from the page’s top right corner and enable or disable the policy from the Status drop-down at the top of the tab.
-This enables or disables all the threat types collectively on the selected environment.
+This enables or disables all threat types in the selected environment.

 Note